grapemoli/grapemoli/README.md

 # Introduction
 👋 Hi, I’m @grapemoli, a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

 While I do have a preference for C++ and Python, I am confident in my ability to pick up programming languages; after all, the essence of programming is the algorithm!
-Thanks to this understanding, I've been able to dabble in many languages: Java, JavaScript, C, Visual Basic (.net), R, and Perl.
+Behind every project is a UML diagram and a whiteboard with psuedocode.

 Relevant courses that I took are Data Structures and a myriad of math classes (Multivariate Calculus, Linear Algebra, Statistics).
 Upcoming relevant courses this spring are Software Engineering courses and Database/Data Systems courses.